September 9, 2019 The 1st Berlin Bosphorus Prize Awarded in Istanbul

 An award ceremony was held on 9th September 2019 at the Salim Halim Paşa Mansion in Istanbul, following the Berlin Bosphorus Initiative (BBI) Advisory Board meeting with the valuable participation of the German Ambassador to Ankara H.E.
 Martin Erdmann and in the presence of BBI Advisory Board members.
 On this occasion, PhD student Ceren Kulkul was awarded the very first “Bosphorus Prize” for her contribution in the essay competition, by Hüseyin Gelis, BBI Executive Board President.
 The ceremony was followed by a short cocktail.

-In addition to the cash award, the prize winners’ research will be published online at the websites of Berlin Bosphorus Initiative (BBI) as well as the Department of Social Sciences of Humboldt-Universität zu Berlin.
-The essays will be available in due course.
+In addition to the cash award, the prize winners’ research is published online at the websites of Berlin Bosphorus Initiative (BBI) as well as the Department of Social Sciences of Humboldt-Universität zu Berlin.